 From day one, there was something special about this team.

 It started with conditioning in June, and continued throughout the summer.
 I have to point to the 7-vs-7 scrimmages the team held with neighboring high schools on Wednesday nights.
 The skill players were the only ones required to stay for this, yet the lineman stayed, and the sidelines were lively throughout the night.
-This team supported each other, no matter what the circumstances were.
+Every teammate supported each other, no matter what the circumstances were.

 Soon enough, it came time for the season to begin.
 The Blackhawks were entering the season with a new quarterback, as their previous one had graduated.
 Mathew Harrison, who was with the varsity team as a wide receiver in 2017, transitioned to quarterback for 2018.

 “The transition was really easy for me,” Harrison, who was named a team captain, told The Athletes Hub.
 “Stepping into a leadership role was something I looked forward to and it was something I wanted… The biggest challenge for me was proving everyone wrong that thought I wouldn’t be a good quarterback.”